 *Disclaimer: This point contains affiliate links.
 Please see full disclaimer for more information.

 A few weeks ago, I heard a sermon illustration about a little boy who spent every summer searching the beach for a starfish.
-While he searched, he would pick up sea shells he encountered along the way.
-One day, as he meandered the beach, there it was, gently being led up to shore by the waves.
+While he searched, he would pick up seashells he encountered along the way.
+One day, as he meandered the beach, there it was, gently caressing the shore, being led by the waves.
 He ran excitedly over to pick up the starfish.
 Then he stopped.
 His hands were full of shells.
 He had no room for his starfish.
 He had to make a choice- set down what he already had in order to make room for what he’d always dreamed of or walk away and leave the starfish behind.

 At the end of that sermon they played “This is your Life” by Switchfoot.

 “This is your life.
 Are you who you want to be?”